pin3da/Open-GPS-tracker/README.md

 ###Viewer

-The viewer gets data from the server via WebSockets and plots it on a map (Google Maps API).
+The viewer gets data from the server via WebSockets and show them as HTML.

+In the *near future* this data will be shown on OpenStreetMaps.

 ##Instructions

-What you need: Node.js & Socket.io, MySQL, web server.
+Dependencies:

+- NodeJS.

 ###Installation:
-- Edit `server/server.js` with your MySQL-details.
-- Create database as per `gpstracks.sql`.
 - Edit `mobile_app/app.js` with your socket.io-server.
-- Edit `mobile_app/index.html` with your socket.io-server.
-- Edit `viewer/viewer.html` with your socket.io-server.
 - Edit `viewer/viewer.js` with your socket.io-server.
-Take a look at line 275 for editing custom tile server.
+- Go to `server/` and run `npm install` to install dependencies.

 ###Tracking:
-1. Start server with `node server.js`.
+1. Start server with `npm start`.
 2. Send someone for a walk with the mobile_app running.
 1. Browse to `viewer.html` and hopefully you'll see the tracking goodness.